The Australian Drama Education Magazine (ADEM) is a free digital publication for Drama Australia members.

 For further questions about contributing to future ADEM editions, please contact a member of the editorial team:

-Co-editor: Katy Walsh
+Associate Editor: Katy Walsh

 To access the guidelines for contributions, please click here.